graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2025-05/papers/2025-06-01-soft-thinking.md

 ### The key idea

 Conventional reasoning models generate long reasoning traces, which are typically constrained to the expressivity of the model's vocabulary.
 The discretisation of reasoning makes it hard to explore multiple paths or ideas, and limits the model's ability to  "think" about abstract concepts, as it is always forced to express its thoughts in natural language.

 Recent works have looked into *latent* thoughts, such as [Coconut](https://arxiv.org/abs/2412.06769) and [Latent Reasoning](https://arxiv.org/abs/2502.05171), in which the thoughts are not necessarily discretised tokens, but rather continuous tokens in some latent space.
-However, training these methods can be non-trivial, and scaling the size of the models can be very challenging.
+However, training these methods is non-trivial and scaling model size can be very challenging.

 In *Soft Thinking*, the authors propose a training-free approach to latent reasoning, in which the "concept tokens" are a probability-weighted mixture of the token embeddings.

 <img src="{{ page.image_dir | append: 'soft-thinking-schematic.png' | relative_url }}" alt="Visualisation of the Soft Thinking method.">
 <figcaption>*Soft Thinking* replaces discrete tokens with soft, abstract *concept tokens*, enabling reasoning in continuous concept space.</figcaption>